RWKV/RWKV-infctx-trainer/README.md

 ## Environment setup

+> Note: There is a known issue with CUDA 12.0 and multi-gpu at this point of writing.
+Upgrade to CUDA 12.1 or 12.2 atleast Or downgrade to 11.8

 The following venv setup using conda, modify for your use case respectively
 ```bash
 # ninja-build is required for the new trainer